 Always on Google Drive: Note that sending files from Drive in the Gmail apps will always send the link, not attach the file as part of the email itself.

-How to Send Large Files as “Attachments” in Gmail: FAQ
+How to Send a Big File as an “Attachment” through Gmail: FAQ

 Can I email a folder in Gmail?